Protesters ground INEC headquarters, warn US, UK, others against promoting insurrection – The Sun Nigeria

 From Romanus Ugwu, Abuja

-Several Pro-Tinubu protesters on Monday grounded activities at the headquarters of the Independent National Electoral Commission (INEC) and passed a vote of confidence in the electoral umpire.
+Several Pro-Tinubu protesters, yesterday, grounded activities at the headquarters of the Independent National Electoral Commission (INEC) and passed a vote of confidence in the electoral umpire.

-The protesters comprising Nigerians from various ethnic nationalities under the auspices of The Natives, disrupted human and vehicular movement outside the commission’s headquarters.

-The group equally warned that its 20 million members across the country will resist any form of intimidation and threat from the supporters of both Labour Party (LP) and Peoples Democratic Party (PDP) presidential candidates, Peter Obi and Atiku Abubakar respectively against democracy in Nigeria and supporters of President-elect, Bola Ahmed Tinubu.
+The group warned that its 20 million members across the country would resist any form of intimidation and threat from supporters of the Labour Party (LP) and the Peoples Democratic Party (PDP) presidential candidates, Peter Obi and Atiku Abubakar respectively against the president-elect, Bola Tinubu.

-Speaking to newsmen during the presentation of their letter to INEC officials during the thank you peaceful walk to the Commission, Supreme Leader of The Natives, Smart Edwards, cautioned politicians to stop inciting Nigerians against each other and the democratic process.

 “America is currently handling insurrection against her own state, so we are certain that America, United Kingdom and other Nations will not promote insurrection in our Nation Nigeria.